kylegallatin/kylegallatin.github.io/README.md

-# Your blog
+# Kyle Gallatin's blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is the repo for my Github blog.